Waldorf Astoria New York: Cuisine

 The Waldorf Astoria was the first hotel to offer room service 24 hours a day, and it was the first major hotel in the world to hire women as chefs, beginning in 1931.
 An extensive menu is available for guests, with special menus for children and for dieters.
 The executive chef of the Waldorf for many years was John Doherty, following the Austrian Arno Schmidt who held the position for ten years from 1969 to 1979.
 Restaurateur George Lang was awarded the Hotelman of the Year Award in 1975.

 As of the early 1990s, the hotel served over three million dishes a year and got through 27000 lb of lobster, 100 lb of beluga caviar, 380000 USdrypt of strawberries annually.
 The hotel has gained significant renown for its lavish feasts.
 During one grand feast for Francis Cardinal Spellman, over 200 VIP guests, according to Arno Schmidt, devoured some 3600 lb of fillet, 600 lb of fresh halibut, 1500 lb of potatoes, and 260 lb of petit fours, eaten on gold china plates.
-One 1973 feast by the Explorer's Club devoured hippo meat, a 4 ft alligator, a baby shark, an amberjack tuna, a boa, wild boar hams, 480 pieces of breaded-fried cod tongues and cheeks, antelope steaks, two boxes of Chinese rabbit, and 20 lb of rattlesnake.
+One 1973 feast by the Explorers Club devoured hippo meat, a 4 ft alligator, a baby shark, an amberjack tuna, a boa, wild boar hams, 480 pieces of breaded-fried cod tongues and cheeks, antelope steaks, two boxes of Chinese rabbit, and 20 lb of rattlesnake.